Procter & Gamble quarterly profit rises on home care sales

-Procter & Gamble Co (PG.N), the world's largest household products maker, reported a higher than expected quarterly profit on Wednesday, helped by an increase in home care products sales and better cost control.
+Procter & Gamble Co (PG.N), the world's largest household products maker, reported a higher quarterly profit on Wednesday, helped by an increase in sales of its home care products.

-But net sales were unchanged at $20.6 billion (12.2 billion pounds), disappointing investors looking for stronger growth.
+Sales were unchanged at $20.6 billion (12.2 billion pounds).
 Organic sales, which exclude the impact of divestitures and acquisitions, rose 3 percent.

-Shares were down 1 percent, and one analyst said P&G needs to show sales can grow faster to lift shares.

-"We believe a sustained acceleration in organic growth toward the upper end of the 3 percent-4 percent range is necessary for material upside to the stock," said Oppenheimer & Co analyst Joseph Altobello in a research note.

 Organic sales in P&G's fabric care and home care division, which generates almost one third of sales, rose 6 percent.
 Brands in that category include Tide, Febreze air freshener and Duracell batteries.